Albanian National Democratic Movement: History

 Many of the women protesters were arrested and received lengthy prison sentences.
 But one Albanian woman stood out from the others: Marie Shllaku (1922–46), a Catholic schoolteacher born in Shkodër in northern Albania.
 Shllaku was seriously wounded during fighting.
 Sheltered by a peasant family, she was discovered and arrested.
 The Yugoslav police ignored her injuries, beating and otherwise torturing her.
 She was carried into the courtroom in Prizren, where she was tried.
 In her last words in court, Shllaku declared, "one day your sons and daughters will be ashamed of your treachery and inhumanity against us and against the whole Albanian people".

 During the period when she awaited death, she was heard in her prison cell nightly singing folk songs from Shkodër, as if preparing for her wedding.
 She was 24 when she was executed late in 1946.

+From 1945 the group began engaging Yugoslav troops with guerrilla warfare tactics.
+In April 1946, they failed to assassinate the pro-Yugoslav Albanian mayor of Pristina, Alush Zariqi.
+Several attacks also happened in the regions of Llap and Gollak, commanded from the village of Mramor.
+On 8 August 1946, the NDSH forces were ambushed in between the villages of Billushë and Hoçë e Qytetit, in Prizren.
+Despite dealing heavy casualties to the Yugoslav forces, under the command of Gjon Serreqi and Ajet Gërguri the Albanian forces bid a tactical retreat.
+Serreqi hid in a bunker in the village of Shipshanica.
+Attempting to lure him out, Yugoslav authorities arrested several of his students, however he would stay hidden until 24 February 1947 when he was assassinated by two Yugoslav officers.

 Many more LNDSh supporters were imprisoned and killed before the insurrection was completely defeated.
 Fighting in Kosovo had not ended until 1947; several tens of thousands of Albanians perished in the uprising.